-wuges Topic Answer Summary Payday 3 YES Employers must pay employees at least bi-monthly on regular paydays designated in advance by the employer.
-Final Pay4 YES If an employee is discharged for any reason, the employer must pay the employee's wages in full either: At the time of discharge.
+wages Topic Answer Summary Payday 3 YES Employers must pay employees at least twice during each month on regular paydays designated in advance by the employer.
+Final Pay 4 YES If an employee is discharged for any reason, the employer must pay the employee's wages in full either: At the time of discharge.
 On the next working day following discharge, if the discharge occurs at a time and under conditions that prevent an employer from making immediate payment.
 When an employee quits or resigns, the employer must pay the employee's wages at the time of resignation only if the employee gave notice of at least one pay period.
 Otherwise, the employer has until the next regular payday either through normal pay channels or through the mail (if requested).

-Overtime5 YES / NO Agricultural employers are subject to Hawaii's overtime provisions during any workweek in which they employ twenty or more employees.
+Overtime 5 YES / NO Agricultural employers are subject to Hawaii's overtime provisions during any workweek in which they employ twenty or more employees.
 Agricultural workers are covered by the state overtime law to some extent, but to a lesser extent than other workers.
 The agricultural employer may pick 20 weeks out of the year when overtime pay is exempt up to 48 hours.
 After 48 hours a week, overtime is required at an overtime rate of one half times the employee's regular rate.
-Minimum Wage 6 YES / NO Agricultural employers are subject to Hawaii's minimum wage provisions for each workweek that they employ twenty or more individuals during that workweek.
-The current minimum wage is \$10.10 per hour.
+Minimum Wage 6 YES / NO On January 1, 2026, the minimum wage will increase to 16.00 per hour.
+Agricultural workers who work in coffee harvesting or work for an employer with 20 employees or less are exempt.
 Hours Worked YES Hawaii generally follows the methodology under the federal Fair Labor Standards Act (FLSA) for calculating hours worked by an employee.
 Under Hawaii law, hours employed includes the entire time that an employee worked, if the employer knows or should have known that the work was being performed.
 Reporting Time Pay 7 YES / NO Dairy farmers that do not employ twenty or more employees during a workweek are not subject to reporting time pay requirements for that workweek.
 However, employers are required to pay for all hours that an employee is "suffered or permitted to work."
 Employers are not required to pay employees for canceled shifts.
 They are also not required to pay employees who report to work, are immediately informed that no work is available, and are allowed to leave.
 But if the employee reports to work at his scheduled time and is suffered or permitted to wait for work before being informed no work is available, the employer must compensate the employee at his/her regular rate for the time spent waiting (between scheduled start time and the time the employee is sent home).
-Pay Stub 8 YES / NO Dairy farmers are that do not employ twenty or more employees in a workweek are not subject to Hawaii's paystub requirements for that workweek.
+Pay Stub 8 YES / NO Dairy farmers that do not employ twenty or more employees in a workweek are not subject to Hawaii's paystub requirements for that workweek.
 However, pay stubs are best practice.
 Subject employers must provide wage statements to employees each pay period that are: • Legibly printed, typewritten, or handwritten, or • In electronic form, if the employee has agreed in writing.
 Employers may use electronic wage statements if they keep all electronic wage statements for at least six years and employees: • Voluntarily agree and provide written authorization to receive wage statements electronically. • Are permitted to cancel the arrangement at any time. • Receive specific written instructions for accessing their wage statements. • Can access their wage statements electronically and have access to a printer to print the statements.
 Pay stubs must show: • The employee's name.